collective-soundworks/soundworks/README.md

   - `name:String`
     The `name` of the the `this.view` DOM element, that is used both as an the ID of that element and as a class. (`this.view` would look like `<div id='name' class='name'></div>`.)
   - `hasDisplay:Boolean = true`
-    When set to `true`, the module creates the `this.view` DOM element with the id `id`.
+    When set to `true`, the module creates the `this.view` DOM element with the id `name` and the classes `'module'` and `'name'`.
   - `viewColor`
     The `viewColor` argument should be a class name as defined in the library's `sass/_03-colors.scss` file, and changes the background color of the view to that color.
 - `start()`
   The `start` method is automatically called to start the module, and should handle the logic of the module on the client side.
-For instance, it takes care of the communication with the module on the server side by sending WebSocket messages and setting up WebSocket message listeners.
-If the module has a `view`, the `.start()` method creates the corresponding HTML element and appends it to the DOM's main container.
+For instance, it can take care of the communication with the module on the server side by sending WebSocket messages and setting up WebSocket message listeners.
+If the module has a `view`, the `.start()` method creates the corresponding HTML element and appends it to the DOM's main container `div`.
 - `done()`
   The `done` method should be called when the module has done its duty (for instance at the end of the `.start()` method you write).
 You should not have to modify this method, but if you do, don't forget to include `super.done()` at the end.
 If the module has a `view`, the `.done()` method removes it from the DOM.
 - `setViewText(text:String, ...cssClasses:String):Element`